 - Ms Angela Vais, MHP-MHTP Histology Node Senior Officer, Hudson Institute of Medical Research, Ph. +61 3 9594 5618, email@example.com, firstname.lastname@example.org

-The Medical Genomics Facility provides a comprehensive range of technologies to analyse DNA and RNA, determining its structure and function and its role in health and disease.
+The MHTP Medical Genomics Facility is located level H04 of the Translational Research Facility.
+The Medical Genomics Facility provides a comprehensive range of technologies to analyse DNA and RNA, determining its structure and function and its role in health and diseases.

 We provide a broad range of specialist genomic services based upon a fee-for-service model including

 - Vivien Vasic, MHTP Medical Genomics Facility Manager, t: +61 3 8572 2770, e: email@example.com

 - Dr Trevor Wilson, Scientific Manager, t: +61 3 8572 2818, e: firstname.lastname@example.org

 - Jodee Gould, NGS Specialist, t: +61 3 8572 2462, e: email@example.com

 MMI charges an annual subscription fee to cover training and instrument access for internal users.